Canon T5 vs Fujifilm X-A5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5 and Fujifilm X-A5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5 does not offer wifi capability.
+In contrast, the T5 does not provide wifi capability.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5 was succeeded by the Canon T6.
+Both the T5 and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The T5 was replaced by the Canon T6, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon T5 better than the Fujifilm X-A5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.